knowdive/processes/README.md

     - it stores a .nt serialized version of each vocabulary
     - it saves a Excel Files containing all the triples of every vocabulary
     - it saves a CSV File containing all the triples of every vocabulary
+ - KnowledgeAnalyser: this Process will use the Filtered vocabularies and the list of Predicates given as input to analyse it and generate more knowledge

 ## HowTo
 In order to use those RapidMiner's Processes, you need to:
- - install Python
+ - install Python >3.7 64-bit
  - install these libraries:
     - bs4
     - request
     - pandas
-    - time
     - re
     - json
-    - os
     - rdflib
+    - xlrd
+    - xlsxwriter